Worktrees enable having multiple branches checked out at the same time.

 $ git worktree list /Users/me/MyApp (bare) /Users/me/MyApp/main 7ac0703be [main] /Users/me/MyApp/feature aa45c02a1 [feature/fix-123]Delete:

-git worktree remove <worktree_name>Note: Renaming/deleting the worktree folders manually needs caution, as the shared .git is refering to those folders.
+git worktree remove <worktree_path>Note: Renaming/deleting the worktree folders manually (i.e. without git) needs caution, as the shared .git is refering to those folders.

 Extra